braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/whatsapp/opt-ins_and_opt-outs.md

 #### SMS message

 In Canvas, set up a campaign that asks customers if they want to opt-in to receiving WhatsApp messages.
+For example:
-- Sample segmentation: in subscribed Marketing group, outside of the US
+- Customer segment: subscribed marketing group outside of the US
-- Custom keyword trigger
+- Custom keyword trigger setup
 - Update method:
 	- [Braze-to-Braze webhook]({{site.baseurl}}/user_guide/message_building_by_channel/webhooks/braze_to_braze_webhooks/#things-to-know) that updates the subscription status via Rest API
 	- Update user profile via advanced JSON editor with the following template: